hgoldstein/aquila/README.md

 ## Dependencies
 Aquila runs almost everything inside a docker container and uses bash and python scripts to launch docker.
 All you need to run Aquila is:
-* Bash
 * Python 3
 * Docker

 ## Usage
+Aquila provides the `aq` tool with the following commands:
-* `serve path/to/presentation`: serves the presentation at `localhost:8000`.
+* `aq serve path/to/presentation`: serves the presentation at `localhost:8000`.
   Probably the only command you'll need.
-* `pdf path/to/presentation`: exports the presentation as a PDF file named `index.pdf` in the directory with the presentation.
+* `aq pdf path/to/presentation`: exports the presentation as a PDF file named `index.pdf` in the directory with the presentation.
-* `setup`: builds the docker image. `server` builds the image as needed, so you shouldn't have to call this manually.
+* `aq setup`: builds the docker image. `server` builds the image as needed, so you shouldn't have to call this manually.
-* `enter path/to/presentation`: launches an interactive shell in the docker image with the specified presentation mounted.
+* `aq enter path/to/presentation`: launches an interactive shell in the docker image with the specified presentation mounted.
 Used for debugging.

-All commands are in the [`bin`](bin) folder.
+All subcommands are also available in the [`scripts`](scripts) folder.

 ## Markdown Syntax
 ### Graphs